-AVAILABILITY – TWO available.
+AVAILABILITY – ONE available.
 Enquire to reserve around your due date here

 The NeuroTrac™ Obstetric TENS Machine is used to help mothers manage the intensity of contractions, particularly in the earlier stages of labour.
 It provides a mobile, drug-free pain management tool with personal control of pain relief.